kk-digital/kcg-image-tools/image-dataset-cleaner/README.md

 ## Tool Description

-Given a `source directory` containing images, it applies some conditions and copies the valid images into the `output directory` and two yml files of the status of processed images saved in the same output directory with names `failed-images.yml` and `images-info.yml`
+Given a `source directory` containing images, it applies some conditions and copies the valid images into the `output directory` and two json files of the status of processed images saved in the same output directory with names `failed-images.json` and `images-info.json`

 - Make sure if the image file is not corrupted
 - Checks if the image format is within the given allowed image formats (codecs) provided as an option to the cli defualts are `JPEG` and `PNG` only